Skip to content

 Key Takeaways

-Whilst it is legal for you to choose to pay your employees cash in hand, strict rules accompany doing so.
+While paying your employees cash in hand is legal, strict rules accompany doing so.
 Firstly, you must get an agreement from your employees before doing so.
-Furthermore, paying your employees cash in hand creates extra responsibility for you, as you must ensure that you make the relevant Income Tax and National Insurance Contributions for your employee before passing them their cash in hand salary as their net pay.
+Furthermore, paying your employees cash in hand creates extra responsibility for you, as you must ensure that you make the relevant income tax and national insurance contributions for your employees before passing them their cash-in-hand salary as their net pay.
 You must also make sure that your employees correctly receive other employment benefits they are entitled to, such as holiday pay.
-Not following the rules correctly has serious consequences.
+A failure to do so could lead to serious consequences.

 If you need help with paying your employees cash in hand, our experienced employment lawyers can assist as part of our LegalVision membership.
 You will have unlimited access to lawyers to answer your questions and draft and review your documents for a low monthly fee.
 Call us today on 0808 196 8584 or visit our membership page.